henrythemes/hello-pages-theme/README.md

 # Hello, Pages!
 Theme

-### Easy Publishing
+### Easy 1-2-3 Publishing

-Thanks to the Jekyll plugins for easy publishing, namely Jekyll Optional Front Matter,
+Thanks to the new plugins for easy publishing, namely Optional Front Matter,
-Jekyll README Index,
+README Index,
-Jekyll Default Layout, and
+Default Layout, and
-Jekyll Titles from Headings
+Titles from Headings
-you can now publish pages, that is, static (web)sites on GitHub without any Jekyll configuration (that is, `_config.yml`) or front matter blocks in your markdown documents.
+you can now publish pages, that is, static (web)sites on GitHub without any configuration (that is, `_config.yml`) or front matter blocks (that is, `---`...`---`) in your markdown documents.

 More Info: